Updated: 21 April 2020

 Builds Mental Strength

-Muay Thai training is tough as hell and will often push you to your limits.
+Muay Thai training is tough and will push you to your limits.
 You can either give up in the midst of training or you can stretch yourself and summon every last ounce of energy you have to push till the end.
-And the latter, is how training Muay Thai builds mental strength.
+And the latter, is how training Muay Thai builds mental strength with some push from your trainer.
 Session after session, day after day, you just keep raising the bar for yourself.
 This continual process helped me to develop more focus and grit that translated to improved productivity in my work.
 This new found resilience made me wish I had started training Muay Thai at a younger age, as I can only imagine how much more I could have achieved.
 Better late than never.

 Widens Social Circle